neonseon/catalog/README.md

 ### Authentication

 This application handles authentication through Google OAuth 2.0.
-Replace the credentials in client_secrets.json with your own.
+Replace the credentials in `client_secrets.json` and template `login.html` with your own.

 ## Contributing